-Intrathecal Pumps (ITPs) are devices used by The Center for Pain Relief in the treatment of many chronic pain states.
+Intrathecal Pumps (ITPs) are devices used by the Spine & Nerve Centers in the treatment of many chronic pain states.
 These pumps have shown to be relatively safe and effective in treating chronic back pain, cancer pain, neuropathic pain, and muscle spasticity.
 ITPs (also known as spinal drug delivery systems) are an automated piece of equipment that are programmed to deliver medication through a small catheter.

 The purpose of the pump is to deliver medication directly into the space between the spinal cord and the protective sheath surrounding the spinal cord.
 Because the ITP delivers pain-relieving medication directly into the patient’s spinal fluid, there is the possibility that smaller doses of medication are required to gain relief.